Shortly after the devastating 2010 earthquake in Port au Prince, Mission Discovery began taking teams right into the heart of the hardest hit areas.

 Help change your world and theirs!
 It's a week of service and refreshment for ladies.
 You've seen Jamaica's beautiful beaches and tourist destinations featured in television commercials.
 But behind the scenes of the city are communities struggling like never before.
 69.2% of people living in Jamaica make their living from service industries like hotels.
 In the world's new economy, fewer people are vacationing, and so unemployment is rising.
 With the rise of unemployment come the side effects.

 Eden is a small village set back in the hills and rain forests of Jamaica.
 In this tiny town, the Jamaica Christian School for the Deaf ministers to hearing impaired and special needs children whose families could not otherwise afford such excellent attention and care.
-Mission Discovery short term mission trips for adult teams in Jamaica spend a week serving at the Jamaica Christian School for the Deaf.
-Projects can include building new dorms and classrooms, teaching a class for deaf children, creating safe play areas for the children, or building/repairing perimeter fences.
+Mission Discovery short term mission teams spend a week serving at the Jamaica Christian School for the Deaf.
+Projects can include mixing concrete, building new dorms and classrooms, teaching a class for deaf children, creating safe play areas for the children, or building/repairing perimeter fences.

 This is no regular college Spring break mission trip.
 We need you!
 Mission Discovery takes you to the second poorest country in Central America.
 There you will serve in one or several locations.
 Daily you'll be a part of a vital construction project.
 Teams in the past have built homes, laid block for a classroom at a school, delivered Eco-Water Filters to provide pure drinking water, painted a school, help care for disabled children at a nearby orphanage and even lead a sports event at a public school!

 Know how to use a ruler?
 You've just met the basic requirments to join our prep-team!